 How long do puppies nurse in each sitting?

-Around 30ml of milk formula for each half pound of puppy should be divided over a twenty-four hour period.
+Around 30ml of milk formula for each half pound of the puppy should be divided over a twenty-four hour period.
 A puppy will consume formula until its stomach is rounded.
 A digital scale should be purchased to monitor the weight gain (or loss).
 Puppies should gain between ten and fifteen percent of their weight each day during the first few days.
 There should be no bubbles coming out of the puppy's nose.
 The first feedings will be very short, and very frequent.
 The puppy will spend about ninety percent of its time sleeping and ten percent of its time suckling.

 Each puppy should be rotated for an approximate ten to fifteen-minute feeding.
 The first feedings will be shorter, and as time goes on the puppy will be able to nurse for longer intervals.
 By two weeks of age, puppies will be able to go four to six hours in between feedings.